An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Black Powder Shooting

-• Description: Traditional shooting using muzzle-loading firearms.
+• What is it?
+Traditional shooting using muzzle-loading firearms.

 • Goal / Objective: Master the art of shooting with traditional firearms.